AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-web-channel.md

 1. When setting up an experiment using web channel and choosing the **[!UICONTROL Inbound Clicks]**, **[!UICONTROL Unique Inbound Clicks]**, **[!UICONTROL Page Views]**, or **[!UICONTROL Unique Page Views]** metrics, the **[!UICONTROL Click Action]** drop-down enables you to precisely track and monitor clicks and views on specific pages.

-1. Optionally you can designate a **[!UICONTROL Holdout]** that does not receive either of the two treatments.
+1. Optionally, you can designate a **[!UICONTROL Holdout]** that does not receive either of the two treatments.
 Leave this unchecked for now.

 1. Also optionally, choose to **[!UICONTROL Distribute evenly]**.
 Check this option to ensure the treatment splits are always evenly split.